asphalt-framework/asphalt-sqlalchemy/docs/usage.rst

 counterpart is available, read on.

-Synchronous database connections in an asynchronous application pose a problem because running operations against a database will block the event loop, and thus needs to be wrapped in worker threads.
+Synchronous database connections in an asynchronous application pose a problem because running operations against a database will block the event loop, and thus need to be wrapped in worker threads.
 Another thing to watch out for is lazy loading of relationships and deferred columns which triggers implicit queries when those attributes are accessed.